ChloeWKY/CopyClip/README.md

 ### MacOS Security Policy

-The Mac aarch64 build may have a problem with the macOS security policy, apple need developer to buy a 99$ per year development program to let developer to be treated as trusted developer.
+The Mac aarch64 build may encounter issues with macOS security policies;
+Apple requires developers to join a $99/year program to be recognized as trusted.

-You may need to manually run the following command
+You may need to manually run the following commands:

 ```bash
 sudo spctl --master-disable